Darepen/WD-Seatwork-3/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website
+- Header Animation
-- Static Headers
+  - Hover Effect
-- Animated Headers
+  - Active Effect
-- Static Footers
+  - Multi Layer Domino Effect
-- Animated Footers
+  - Not Effect

 ### Technology
 <!-- TODO: List of Technology Used -->